clmarr/DiaSim/README.cascade.md

 Hock 1976 = Hock, H. H. 1976.
 Review of An introducction to historical and comparative linguiistics by Raimo Anttila. *Language* 52(1): 202-220.

+Hyman & Moxley 1996 = Hyman, L. and Moxley, J. 1996.
+"The morpheme in phonological change: velar palatalization in Bantu." *Diachronica* 13(2): 259-82.

 Janda & Joseph 2003 = Janda, R. & Joseph, B. D. 2003.
 "Reconsidering the Canons of Sound CHange: Towards a 'Big Bang' Theory".
 In Blake, B. and Burridge, K. (eds), *Selected Papers from the 15th International Conference on Historical Linguistics, Melbourne, 13--17 August 2001*.
-Amsterdam: John Benjamins  Publishing Co.
+Amsterdam: John Benjamins Co.
 Pp205-219.

 Kiparsky 1973 = Kiparsky, P. "Abstractness, opacity and global rules.
 Three dimensions of linguistic theory".
 Ed. by Fujimura, O. Tokyo: TEC.
 57-86.